Chromatic homotopy theory is asymptotically algebraic: Introduction

 More generally, let $\Prod{\cF} M_i$ be the ultraproduct of a collection of models $(M_i)_{i\in I}$ for some first order theory with respect to an ultrafilter $\cF$ on $I$. {\L}os's theorem states that a first order statement is true for $M_i$ for almost all $i \in I$ if and only if it is true for $\Prod{\cF} M_i$ for all non-principal $\cF$.
 Thus {\L}os's theorem demonstrates that ultraproducts at non-principal ultrafilters can be used to capture the asymptotic behavior of a collection of models.
 At the same time, the ultraproducts $\Prod{\cF} M_i$ for non-principal $\cF$ often exhibit interesting new features.
 For instance, in the case of the isomorphism above, the ultraproduct of characteristic $p$ fields $\Prod{\cF} \F_p\roundbrackets{x}$ is a characteristic $0$ field.

 We modify the definition of the ultraproduct to function in the homotopical world.
-Given a collection of objects $(c_p)_{p \in \cP}$ in an $\infty$-category $\cC$ indexed by a set $\cP$, we define the ultraproduct to be
+Given a collection of objects $(c_p)_{p \in \cP}$ in an $\infty$-category $\cC$ indexed by a set $\cP$ and an ultrafilter $\cF$ on $\cP$, we define the ultraproduct to be

 where the colimit is along reverse inclusions.
 Let $\Sp_{n,p}$ be the $E(n,p)$-local category, let $\Frnp$ be Franke's algebraic category, and let $\cF$ be a non-principal ultrafilter on $\cP$.
 The main result is a symmmetric monoidal equivalence of $\infty$-categories